amkessler/cnn_fec_obamabundlers/README.md

-# cnn_fec_obamabundlers
+# fec_prezcontribs_obamabundlers
-analysis of fec data for obama bundlers giving to 2020 candidates
+analysis of 2020 fec data looking for Obama bundlers giving to 2020 candidates